librenms/docker/README.md

 You can add a custom Monitoring (Nagios) plugin in `/data/monitoring-plugins/`.

-> ⚠️ Container has to be restarted to propagate changes
+> :warning: Container has to be restarted to propagate changes

 ## Upgrade